radroid/trick-or-treat-visualization/README.md

 In this section, we will give a brief description of each process shown in the workflow.

 ### Data Collection
-We will collect data from three sources
+Three data sources are used in this project.

 #### 1. Jeffrey's Halloween Dataset
 The data was downloaded from the [dataplusscience website](https://www.dataplusscience.com/HalloweenData.html).